Local mocktails + non-alcoholic drinks in Boston

 Yellow Door Taqueria, multiple locations

-This Tex-Mex eatery has a few boozeless beverages on the menu like the Spill the Tea, Surfside, and Spa Day, made with cucumber dill cordial, aloe water, pineapple, and lime.
+This Tex-Mex eatery has a few boozeless beverages on the menu, like the Safety Dance, Horchata, and a Miami Nice, made with strawberry, coconut, lime, and spiced pineapple cordial.

 Hunter’s Kitchen & Bar, 110 Dorchester Ave.